Introduction

 What is an MSO in healthcare?

 A Management Services Organization (MSO) is a separate entity that provides non-clinical business services to the PC, such as billing, staffing, and marketing.
-It typically employs all non-clinical staff (think engineers, operations managers, admin staff, the founders).
+It typically employs all non-clinical staff (think software engineers, operations managers, admin staff, the founders).

 If a healthcare company is seeking venture capital or private equity funding, its MSO will typically be structured as a Delaware C-corporation and accept this outside investment.
 The company founders and employees will have their ownership stake and equity in the MSO, not in the PC (whose ownership must exclusively be licensed doctors).
 Investors cannot hold a stake in the PC entity itself for the same reason.